-Presented SP data were filtered using a rolling-mean filter to suppress high-frequency noise components.
+Presented SP data was filtered using a rolling mean filter to suppress high-frequency noise components.
 While not in the direct scope of this study, Sect.
-S4 shortly discusses the applied filters and potential alternatives to those used here.
+S4 in the supplement shortly discusses the applied filters and potential alternatives to those used here.